-And then, one-out-of-two types of sneaky bastard cigarettes grabs you by the throat and sticks you back in the cuffs of the old habit.
+And then, one-out-of-two types of sneaky inner voices grabs you by the throat and sticks you back in the cuffs of the old habit.

 Either the: “I’m having so much fun (and I’m tipsy).
 I’m not a smoker anymore so one cigarette won’t hurt,” or,